gabodmc/easy-firebase/README.md

 - Firebase credentials
 - Node 16 or higher

-Create a "credentials.json" file in the root of the project and put your firebase credentials"
+Create a "credentials.json" file in the root of the project and fill with your firebase credentials"
 Example:
 ```json
 {